Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 London Eye| ©Bruno Abatti

 There is also a third possibility to access the Madame Tussauds museum, which I encourage you to consider if you are going to spend several days in the city.
-As you will find out in this other article I have written on London Passa tourist pass is really practical, as it includes access to the main attractions of London saving a lot of time in queues and quite a lot of money in tickets.
+As you will discover in this other article I have written on London Passa tourist pass is really practical, as it includes access to the main attractions of London saving a lot of time in queues and quite a lot of money in tickets.

 Vicky's Top Traveller Tip